CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 E.g. some mention only the number of doors, while others add the type (Sedan etc.).                                                                                 \
 Cleaning this feature is beyond the scope of this project.

+Using the Chi^2 test for the feature numbers #4 and #5 as well as for #26 and #27 show that both pairs are highly correlated with each other.   \
+The test results show that all 4 columns are highly related with each other (p-value ~0.0).
+Three of them will be dropped:                      \
+(LOCATION_DISTRICT, DIST), (LOCATION_DISTRICT.1, DIST_ID), (OFFICER_ASSIGNMENT.1, OFF_DIST)

+After the 2nd iteration for feature filtering, 25 features remain in the dataset.

 ## Imputing